Sony A58 vs NEX-3N

 It is notable that the A58 has a hotshoe, while the NEX-3N does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A58 and the NEX-3N have been discontinued, but can regularly be found used on eBay.
+Both the A58 and the NEX-3N have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the NEX-3N was followed by the Sony A5000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A58 and NEX-3N can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony NEX-3N Manual.

 So what conclusions can be drawn?
 Is the Sony A58 better than the Sony NEX-3N or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.